 It is to the Belgian Edgar P. Jacobs that we owe in 1946 the creation of this intrepid duo of adventurers.

 The first, Captain France Blake, is a former pilot now at the head of MI-5, the famous secret service of the English Crown.
-As for Philip Mortimer, he is an eminent British scientist specialized in nuclear physics.
+As for Philip Mortimer, he is an eminent British scientist who specialized in nuclear physics.
 Their nemesis, which appears in almost every book, is Colonel Olrik, an international criminal.
 This comic wraps traditional mystery, Cold War-era espionage, and sci-fi elements all in one, which can take them from a routine police investigation to a journey through time.

-26 volumes of their adventures are available, and 2 more are in production, and will delight all fans of spy and investigation.
+26 volumes of their adventures are available, and 2 more are in production and will delight all fans of spy and investigation.

 With its screenplay à la Jason Bourne, XIII aims to unravel the story of the mysterious fate of its protagonist in the throes of memory loss.
-We follow “XIII” around the world in his quest for identity in order to remember who he is: an assassin, a mercenary, a soldier? with the only initial clue being the number XIII tattooed on his neck.
+We follow “XIII” around the world in his quest for identity to remember who he is: an assassin, a mercenary, a soldier? with the only initial clue being the number XIII tattooed on his neck.

 Over some 27 albums, we are told of XIII’s attempts to find his identity, while he is constantly pursued by assassins and secret agents.

-Created by two Belgians in 1984, William Vance (Drawing) and Jean Van Hamme (Screenplay), XIII is one of the most modern comic book series, and will be perfect for lovers of Thrillers, conspiracies and adult themes.
+Created by two Belgians in 1984, William Vance (Drawing) and Jean Van Hamme (Screenplay), XIII is one of the most modern comic book series and will be perfect for lovers of Thrillers, conspiracies, and adult themes.

 We again find the Belgian Jean Van Hamme behind the wheels of the Largo Winch series, the publication of which actually precedes that of XIII, since the first volume came out in 1977.

 Largo Winch tells the story of the heir to one of the world’s greatest fortunes, Nerio Winch.
 Secretly adopted in Yugoslavia, the life of young Largo will change when his adoptive father is assassinated, and he finds himself at the head of a financial empire that attracts all jealousy and envy.
 Refusing to live in this restless environment of crooks, Largo leaves to live a life of playboy adventurer alongside his faithful friend Simon Ovronnaz Switzerland, ex-thief, and Freddy Kaplan, former pilot of the Israeli Air Force living under Monegasque nationality.
-Nothing better to escape the daily grind and dream of an epic billionaire life!
+Nothing better to escape the daily grind and dreaming of an epic billionaire life!